Determined Royal Navy Women unable to halt dominant Army

 The second half began with the Army scoring two tries in quick succession.
 Head Coach John Manners used the bench to make some changes and the Navy were able to prevent the Army from scoring for the remainder of the third quarter.
 Eventually the Army broke through again and at the stroke of midday the Army were leading 62 - 0.

 The Army once again attacked from the restart, but Emma Swinton turned over the ball and the Royal Navy Women quickly ran into the Army 22.
 The Royal Navy Women were awarded a penalty; Sam Alderson kicked for goal and the put 3 points onto the board for the Royal Navy Women.
-For the Royal Navy Women this was a significant moment – they have not scored a point against the Army Women for four years so this is testament to the progress the team have made this season.
+For the Royal Navy Women this was a significant moment – they have not scored a point against the Army Women for five years so this is testament to the progress the team have made this season.

 The relentless attacking from the Army began to take its toll on the Royal Navy Women in the final 10 minutes of the match.
 Two players had to leave the field due to injury and with all replacements used, the Royal Navy Women finished the game with only thirteen players on the field and a score of 72 - 3, which saw the Army win the Inter Service Championship.